GridGain-Demos/ignite-sql-intro-samples/README.md

 This time you'll succeed loading the database because 100% of data will be stored in Ignite native persistence while a subset will be cached in memory.
 * Go to WebConsole's Dashboard and check that default region's Memory metrics. will be occupied database records that fit in RAM.
-* Run a select query over the loaded data.
+* Run a select query over the loaded data - `SELECT * FROM Fielding ORDER BY yearID DESC`.
 * Stop the cluster and start the nodes back again.
 * Check with WebConsole that the memory regions are empty (the data is available on disk only).
 * Execute the same query, Ignite will serve data from disk and didn't lose a bit of data during the abrupt